J.J. McCarthy QB Michigan | NFL Draft Profile & Scouting Report

 Scouting Report: Summary

-He has the potential to be a first-day selection in the 2024 NFL Draft, but currently, we put him in the second-day range.
+He has the potential to be a first-day selection in the 2024 NFL Draft, but currently, we slot him in the second-day range.

 How other scouting services rate J.J.
 McCarthy (Overall Rank)